Ed Baker (entomologist)

-Ed Baker (Edward Baker) is a British entomologist, bioacoustician and orthopterist at the Natural History Museum, London.
+Edward Baker is a British entomologist, bioacoustician and orthopterist at the Natural History Museum, London.

 Education and career

 Baker completed a bachelor's degree in physics at Imperial College London.
 His initial research at the Natural History Museum, London focussed on biodiversity informatics including work relating to implementing Biodiversity Information Standards (TDWG), and building systems for the broader community including development of the Scratchpads virtual research environment and the eMonocot project..
 It was during this time he discovered the museum's library of recorded insect sounds and begin the process of digitising these to make them available via the BioAcoustica project, and separately began work on open hardware sensors for environmental monitoring.

 While at the museum he was seconded to the International Commission on Zoological Nomenclature as an informatics advisor, as well as helping with the management of Cases brought before the commission.

 Research

 In 2017 Baker became a researcher in the Electronic Engineering faculty at the University of York combining his interest in sensors and entomology to design devices for the automated recognition of the songs of orthoptera in the field.
 He has subsequently collaborated with historians at the university on the archive of the Anti-Locust Research Centre held at the Natural History Museum, London.

 In 2022 Baker returned to the Natural History Museum, London as acoustic biology researcher to continue his work on sensor networks, automated acoustic monitoring, machine learning and the use of acoustic and vibrational communication by animals.
 This work has a particular focus on the use of acoustic techniques in heavily urban areas using high-density microphone arrays.